Newspicel/griefergames-casino-bot/README.md

 # griefergames-casino-bot

-A Bot to create a Casino on Griefergames.net
+Software to create a Casino Bot for Griefergames.net